wurujiepku/wurujiepku.github.io/index.md

 There have four similar test questions, you must choose all correct to qualify for exam questions.
 Then you can accept this work and get paid.

 **During the HIT.** The only difference is that you need to write down the reason for your choice by looking at the pictures of sets A and B. Don't be nervous, there are many fairish answers.
+Your thinking process is what we care about.
 Use your imagination and aslo please take it seriously, we will review each of your answers.

 As shown below: